Renata Pallottini: Awards

 Throughout her career, Renata has received important awards, such as the Juca Pato Award, in 2017, an honor from the Brazilian Writer's Union for her entire career and specifically for her book of poems, Poesia não vende.
 She also received the Jabuti Award, in the poetry category for Obra Poética, in 1996 and the PENclub of Poetry for the work Livro de Sonetos, in 1961.
-In 2016, she was awarded the Guilherme de Almeida Necklace, granted by the Sao Paulo City Council to people who collaborate with culture.
+In 2016, she was awarded the Guilherme de Almeida Necklace, granted by the São Paulo City Council to people who collaborate with culture.

 Among the awards she received are: